 - ✓ Durable medical equipment is any medical equipment used in the home to aid in a better quality of life or to aid in recovering from surgery.

-- ✓ DME orders will be provided by our office upon request from the patient.

 - ✓ Examples of DME include:

 - o Rolling walker

 - o Cane

 - o Raised toilet seat

-- ✓ DME can be provided upon request for patients with Medicare insurance.
+- ✓ Special note for Medicare patients you will receive all DME equipment from the hospital.